-The Recommended Budget for FY2022 is \$5,587,795.
+The Adopted Budget for FY2022 is \$5,587,795.
 This reflects an increase of \$324,011, or 6.2%, compared to the FY2021 Adopted Budget.
-The net increase to the FY2022 Recommended Budget is predominantly driven by the addition of three positions: Deputy Director, Management Services Officer and an Executive Assistant, as well as increased funding for the operation of the McKinney Shelter and for new rodent control practices.
+The net increase to the FY2022 Adopted Budget is predominantly driven by the addition of three positions: Deputy Director, Management Services Officer and an Executive Assistant.
+Also, increased funding has been allocated for the operation of the McKinney Shelter, various Senior Centers throughout Hartford, and for new rodent control practices.

-- Develop a Citywide strategy to reduce health disparities with attention to chronic medical conditions (specific to cardiovascular disease and obesity) - Lead Citywide public health efforts in response to COVID-19 - · Develop capacity to address violence prevention as a public health issue - Complete the accreditation process with the Public Health Accreditation Board - · Implement changes to retention policies, procedures and controls
+- Develop a Citywide strategy to reduce health disparities with attention to chronic medical conditions (specific to cardiovascular disease and obesity) - Lead Citywide public health efforts in response to COVID-19 - Develop capacity to address violence prevention as a public health issue - Complete the accreditation process with the Public Health Accreditation Board - Implement changes to retention policies, procedures and controls